openbouffalo/buildroot_bouffalo/README.md

 ## Compiling Applications for BL808 based boards

-Buildroot provides a "SDK" for the baords.
+Buildroot provides a "SDK" for the boards.
 This is a tarball containing the cross compiler and sysroot for the target board.
 This can be used to compile applications for the board.
 Please refer to https://github.com/openbouffalo/buildroot_bouffalo/wiki/Building-Programs-outside-of-buildroot for basic instructions (or consult the [buildroot documentation](https://buildroot.org/downloads/manual/using-buildroot-toolchain.txt))

 ## Current Status of Linux